Sphynx Cat Care & Health

 A new kitten will come to you having been wormed by the breeder.

-Even if you keep your pet indoors and it never goes out it still requires regular worming treatments.
+Even if you keep your pet indoors & it never goes out it does require regular worming treatment..

 Vaccinations